Skip to content

 "id": "r1-uuid",

-"source_id": "a1b2c3d4-e5f6-7890-abcd-ef1234567890",
+"source-id": "a1b2c3d4-e5f6-7890-abcd-ef1234567890",

-"target_id": "b2c3d4e5-f6a7-8901-bcde-f12345678901",
+"target-id": "b2c3d4e5-f6a7-8901-bcde-f12345678901",

-"type": "is_about",
+"type": "elaborates",

 }